Computer Science

 Unit 2 – Collaborating Online Respectfully & Safely

-Unit 5 – Introduction to Image Manipulation and Data representation
+Unit 5 – Introduction to Image Manipulation and Legislation

 Year 8